SSR-ds/Time-Series-with-Python/README.md

 Sliding window = on basis of the stride it strides and takes based on the window size Tumbling window or hopping window = takes window size, but no stride

+13) Deep AR and Gluon TS: AWS Sagemaker has Deep AR built inside it.
+In addition to this, Deep AR helps us to get rid of cold start problem upto an extent.
+It helps in creating single global model in case of multiple time series.
+There is no need to define a NN Model, we can do by configuration directly.